 Admission to the programme prefer an Upper Second or First class honours undergraduate degree from a UK university, or its overseas equivalent, preferably in Management, the social sciences, History, or an aspect of International Management.
 However, the School of Management has considerable flexibility in its admissions and offers policy and strongly encourages non-standard applicants.
-Mature students are strongly encouraged to apply; again each case is judged on its merits.
-Candidates who do not have standard qualifications but have appropriate work/professional experience may also be admitted; each such application will be assessed on its own merits.
-A minimum of three years post graduation work experience will be required.

 Students whose first language is not English may also be asked for a qualification in English Language at an appropriate level.
 For further details please refer to the Prospective Students web page.
 It may also be helpful to contact the Admissions Office for specific guidance on the entrance requirements for particular programmes.
-Applicants without a degree or with a degree below the required level may still be accepted if they achieve a GMAT score of 550 or above.
+Applicants without a degree or with a degree below this level may still be accepted if they achieve a GMAT score of 550 or above.
+No prior work experience is required for this programme.